ericnana/mysqlusingpgadmin/README.md

 Connect to Postgres from cammand line sudo -i -u postgres --> psql

-In order to create a database after setting the server from pgadmin gui you do  the following:
+In order to create a database after setting the server from pgadmin gui you do the following from command line:
 CREATE USER postgres_user WITH PASSWORD 'password';
 CREATE DATABASE my_postgres_db OWNER postgres_user;
 \q